-“Within Region Stockholm, we formed a group with the specific aim of identifying ways we could help children.
+“Within Stockholm Regional Council, we formed a group with the specific aim of identifying ways we could help children.
 In the course of our work, we came to understand how the Internet can pose such a threat to young people, in particular how it can expose them to the risk of sexual exploitation.
 At the same time, we found out that there were solutions available that could help in the detection of potentially harmful and criminal material.
 Obviously, we felt it was our responsibility as an organization to do what we could.
-So in 2018, we tasked our management team with researching and proposing solutions that could ensure Region Stockholm devices couldn’t be used to view or download CSAM.”
+So in 2018, we tasked our management team with researching and proposing solutions that could ensure Stockholm Regional Council devices couldn’t be used to view or download CSAM.”

 We found out that there were solutions available that could help in the detection of potentially harmful and criminal material.
 Obviously, we felt it was our responsibility as an organization to do what we could.